QuanEstimation/group/src/Publications/Publications.md

 ---

-**Dynamics of bipartite and tripartite entanglement in a dissipative system of continuous variables**
+**9. Dynamics of bipartite and tripartite entanglement in a dissipative system of continuous variables**

 Yang Zhao, Fulu Zheng, Jing Liu, and Yao Yao